 1. There is only one step in this mini-goal.

 Grab a pen and paper and write down all the things you want to achieve.

 Does that seem too easy?
 Never mind.
 If you do it, you will have created a goal-setting plan and achieved a goal, and the more goals you achieve, the greater will become your self-confidence.

 Add purpose to your life and set a goal today.
-Grab your favorite drink, grab yourself pen and paper and make a plan of all the important things you feel you have to get done, or you could download the ready-made templates below.
+Grab your favorite drink, grab yourself a pen and paper, and make a plan of all the important things you feel you have to get done, or you could download the ready-made templates below.